 Craig has delivered lectures at continuing legal education classes for the New York State Bar Association, the Association of the Bar of the City of New York, Fordham University School of Law, and Hudson Valley Bank.
 He has guest lectured at NYU Stern School of Business Undergraduate College and served as a coach at the NYU Stern Graduate School of Business Entrepreneur’s Challenge (2008-2011).

-Craig was Co-Chair of the New Castle Democratic Committee (2005-2013), and District Leader of the New Castle Democratic Committee.
+Craig was Co-Chair of the New Castle Democratic Committee (2005-2013), and has been a District Leader of the New Castle Democratic Committee since 2003.

-He has been an Eagle Scout since 1972, a former member of the Board of Directors of the Manhattan Council of the Boy Scouts of America.
+He has been an Eagle Scout since 1972, and was a member of the Board of Directors of the Manhattan Council of the Boy Scouts of America.

 - Marrow, Paul Bennett and Penn, Craig E., Policing Unfair Arbitration Clauses (October 6, 2014).
 NYLS Legal Studies Research Paper.